the-drunk-coder/megra-doc/docs/tutorial/making-sound.md

 	(cyc 'bar (fatsaw 100) (fatsaw 120) (fatsaw 90) (fatsaw 80)))
 ```

-For the various options when defining functions, see the "Language Constructs" section in the function reference.
+For the various options when defining functions, see the [Language Constructs](https://megra-doc.readthedocs.io/en/latest/function-reference/language-constructs/) section in the function reference.